RobertaBtt/PythonMarsRover/README.md

  - Run Tests with the option coverage: inside the folder martix, run the command:

-` python3 -m pytest tests/ -v --cov tests/`
+` python3 -m pytest tests/ -v --cov command`
+It gives the percentage of covering the entities in the command folder

 [...]